svrnm/parallelGBC/README.txt

 8 - Update time
 16 - Print sugar degree during reduction step
 32 - Print time of reduction step
 64 - Print matrix size during reduction step
+128 - Print all computed polynomials

 USAGE AND EXAMPLE
 If you want to use the code for your own project see test/test-f4.C as example